Weekend MLB Picks: April 23-25 Baseball Odds and Game Predictions

 Another beautiful April weekend of baseball is here, which means it is time to take a look at our Weekend MLB picks for Friday, April 23 to Sunday, April 25.
 BetRivers.com is proud to provide a wide variety of MLB game odds, teasers, props, player markets, team markets, and futures odds.
 Longtime Poker broadcaster and sports bettor David Tuchman is here to preview the notable games and make his MLB Weekend picks, with analysis on Nationals vs. Mets, Angels vs. Astros, Royals vs. Tigers, Athletics vs. Orioles, and Brewers vs. Cubs.
+If you wish to support your favorite team during such event, you should think about sport bets.

 After a disappointing opening weekend, we rebounded nicely.
 I’m not going to lie – I’m feeling a little cocky.
 Teams are starting to show some distinct patterns and I’d like to say we’ve got this season figured out.
 I’d “like” to say that, but I know better.
 We’ve been down this road before and we know how humbling betting on sports can be.
 That said, I’m feeling good – so much so that we picked five games to bet on this weekend.